joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 ## Best Practices and Tips

 * **Always test** your joined fields after compilation and installation.
-* **Use “View”** area when you want to preserve HTML and links.
+* **Use "View"** area when you want to preserve HTML and links.
-* **Use “Model”** area for manipulating raw values or adding PHP logic.
+* **Use "Model"** area for manipulating raw values or adding PHP logic.
-* **Don’t reuse a target field** more than once per view.
+* **Don't reuse a target field** more than once per view.
 * **Keep track of field IDs** when writing custom code.
-* **Use JCB’s GitHub issues** to report unexpected behaviors.
+* **Use JCB's GitHub issues** to report unexpected behaviors.

 ---

 ## Summary

 This feature simplifies what previously required custom PHP manipulation.
-Now, you can easily **join multiple fields in admin list views** using JCB’s GUI while keeping full control over filtering, linking, and display logic.
+Now, you can easily **join multiple fields in admin list views** using JCB's GUI while keeping full control over filtering, linking, and display logic.

-It’s a major quality-of-life improvement for developers creating advanced Joomla components with dynamic, readable, and powerful list views.
+It's a major quality-of-life improvement for developers creating advanced Joomla components with dynamic, readable, and powerful list views.

 ---